dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/snmp.rst

 snmpwalk
 ----------

-Omnia can query known switches (by IP and community string) for information on target node MAC IDs.
-The following parameters need to be populated in ``input/provision_config.yml`` to discover target nodes using SNMP.
+Omnia can query known switches (using IP and community string) for information on target node MAC IDs.

-**Pre requisites**
+**Prerequisites**

 SNMPv2 should be enabled on the switch specified using ``pxe_switch_ip`` in ``input/provision_config``.